AndrewLo42/todo-serverless-mern/README.md

 - Add Magic.link, allowing user to log in for a unique experience
 - User has personal tasks and goals
 - Ability to edit task
+- Have teams to share tasks or delegate tasks